lilyrobin/DS501/README.md

 DS501
 =====

-Work for DS501 at WPI
+Work for DS501,
+WPI Introduction to Data Science, fall 2014